Growyourbrand.net Reference notes on brand consequence May 2026

 Key Takeaways

-• Mastercard modernized its identity system in 2016 and moved further in 2019 by dropping the word Mastercard from the brand mark.
+• Mastercard modernized its identity system in 2016 while keeping the name visible, then moved further in 2019 by dropping the word Mastercard from the brand mark in many contexts.

-• In payments, a symbol does not only identify a company.
+• In payments, the symbol does more than identify a company.
 It signals acceptance, trust, routing reliability, and a familiar checkout path.

-• The case is positive because the simplification followed recognition, rather than asking customers to recognize something unearned.
+• The case is positive because simplification followed recognition.
+The company was not asking customers to recognize something unearned.

 The Decision Context